Danny5487401/go_advanced_code/chapter28_test/test.md

 used.
 That subset is: 'atomic', 'bool', 'buildtags', 'errorsas', 'ifaceassert', 'nilfunc', 'printf', and 'stringintconv'.
 You can see the documentation for these and other vet tests via "go doc cmd/vet".
-To disable the running of go vet, use the -vet=off flag.
-To run all checks, use the -vet=all flag.
+To disable the running of go vet, user the -vet=off flag.
+To run all checks, user the -vet=all flag.

 All test output and summary lines are printed to the go command's standard output, even if the test printed them to its own standard